Church: Shelby, N.C. priest diagnosed with rare, brain-destroying disease has died

 SHELBY, N.C.
-(WBTV) - A Catholic priest in Shelby, North Carolina has been diagnosed with an extremely rare, degenerative brain disease and has had to leave to Ohio to get the proper care.
+(WBTV) - A Catholic priest in Shelby, North Carolina that was diagnosed with an extremely rare, degenerative brain disease and has died.

-St. Mary Help of Christians Parish posted on its Facebook page Sunday morning that Father Michael Kottar has been diagnosed with Creutzfeldt–Jakob Disease, an extremely rare and aggressive disease caused by a protein abnormality, and that destroys the brain’s nerve cells.
+St. Mary Help of Christians Parish posted on its Facebook page on May 2 that Father Michael Kottar was diagnosed with Creutzfeldt–Jakob Disease, an extremely rare and aggressive disease caused by a protein abnormality, and that destroys the brain’s nerve cells.

-There is no effective treatment or cure, so there will be focus on alleviating pain and relieving symptoms with the care the priest receives.
+There is no effective treatment or cure for Creutzfeldt–Jakob Disease, so health care providers focused on alleviating pain and relieving symptoms with the care the priest received.

 “Please be assured that Father Kottar is being well cared for, and his family is grateful for his parish family and everyone who has supported his priestly ministry at St. Mary, Help of Christians Parish over the past 14 years,” Bishop Peter J. Jugis wrote in the original Facebook post announcing the diagnosis.

 Funeral arrangements will be announced at a later date.